JonathanLorimer/State-Monad-Talk/StateMonad.md

   getThermostat host port . thermostatIdFromBuilding
   $ getBuilding host port buildingId
 ```
-- We have to thread this data through our entire application
+- Problem: We have to thread this data through our entire application

-## A more robust solution
+## A more robust solution - Reader

 ```haskell
 newtype Reader r a = Reader { runReader :: r -> a }